 On a college campus, it seems as though students are constantly talking about hooking up with one another.
 But a study is suggested that these hookups may be more about keeping the tongues wagging than actually doing the deed.

-Researchers from the University of Nebraska- Lincoln are suggesting that talking about hookups happens a lot more often on a college campus than people actually having sex.
+Researchers from the University of Nebraska- Lincoln suggested that talking about hookups happens a lot more often on a college campus than people actually having sex.
 When asked about if they had talked about hookups in the past four months, 84 percent of students answered that they had.
 However, when asked about their own experiences, the students who had discussed the topic had reported that they experienced far less sexual encounters than they believed the rest of the student body had.
 Approximately 54 percent of students had sex during the school year, with 63 percent of respondents being male and 45 percent female.